uclahs-cds/Ligare/sphinx-docs/source/cookbook/web_applications/create-application-from-scratch/index.rst

 Create an Application from Scratch
 ==================================

-Let's create a web application that shows "Hello World!"
+Let's create a web application that shows "Hello, World!"

 We will create this application from scratch, building each piece necessary for ``Ligare.web`` to function.